Kiran7007/Interview-Preparation/docs/kotlin.md

 ## What does the `open` keyword mean in Kotlin?

 - Kotlin classes and methods are final by default.
 - `open` allows inheritance or overriding.
--   This is different from Java, where classes are inheritable by default.
+- This differs from Java, where classes are inheritable by default.

 ```kotlin
 open class Animal {